 During the investigation of corporate cases, dealing with the company’s information and related databases is probably the most crucial and difficult task for the investigators.
 It also requires getting acquainted accesses for involvement in the environment of corporate offices to acquire databases.
 Microsoft Exchange is one of the most efficient email servers mainly used in corporate sectors across the globe.
 Thus, an investigator has to explore the Exchange Server databases if there is a need for cybercrime investigation.
+Using a Microsoft Exchange eDiscovery export tool makes the process much less tedious.

 In order to fetch the Exchange databases for analysis process, it involves many processes like the shutdown of the server.
 Users tend to perform various methodologies to bring the databases from active Servers to other platforms so as to analyze them without server.
 It can be easily done by using the Microsoft Exchange eDiscovery export tool.
 This software is capable to export email data from Exchange databases to PST files which can be further transferred to the investigation work-station.
 Let us see how this software works as a progressive product to carry out Exchange Server email forensic analysis.